 - In order to Empower Women & Girls, We Have to Engage Men & Boys with Michael Kimmel, Executive Director of the Center for the Study of Men and Masculinities at Stony Brook University

-To learn more about The Speakers Series, contact our Associate Director of Programs.
+To learn more about The Speakers Series, contact our Associate Director of Community Engagement.

 The Writers Program is designed to leverage and amplify our members’ individual voices and expertise.
 Participating members will find a platform to showcase their writing and also support in getting written work submitted to established online publications, such as the Stanford Social Innovation Review, Salon, Trust.org and The Huffington Post.

-If you are a member and would like to join The Writers Program or learn more, contact our Associate Director of Programs.
+If you are a member and would like to join The Writers Program or learn more, contact our Associate Director of Community Engagement.